jollygoodcode/deppbot-rubygem/README.md

-# Deppbot - Automated Security and Dependency Updates
+# deppbot - Automated Security and Dependency Updates

 deppbot ensures that your Ruby applications are kept updated, always!